JuliaTopOpt/TopOpt.jl/docs/src/reference/TopOptProblems.md

 ## Grids

 Grid types are defined in `TopOptProblems` because a number of topology optimization problems share the same underlying grid but apply the loads and boundary conditions at different locations.
 For example, the `PointLoadCantilever` and `HalfMBB` problems use the same rectilinear grid type, `RectilinearGrid`, under the hood.
-The `LBeam` problem uses the `LGrid` function under the hood to construct an L-shaped `JuAFEM.Grid`.
+The `LBeam` problem uses the `LGrid` function under the hood to construct an L-shaped `Ferrite.Grid`.
 New problem types can be defined using the same grids but different loads or boundary conditions.

 ```@docs
 RectilinearGrid